deckgo/deckdeckgo/README.md

 ## Contributing

 Are you interested to contribute to our open source project?
 That would be awesome 👍 Have a look to our contributing [guide](CONTRIBUTING.md) to get started.

+## Community

+Templates and tools that are driven by the community of DeckDeckGo developers and maintainers are gathered together in a dedicated GitHub [org](https://github.com/deckgo-community).

+If you would like to add your contribution, get in [touch](https://deckdeckgo.com/en/contact).

 ## Progressive Web Apps